Anushka-0422/100-days-of-code/README.md

 Visual balance between text and images

 💡 The concept: Delivering Maharashtrian healthy meals to your doorstep with a 365-day smart plan.
 I focused on clarity, simplicity, and authenticity in design.

+🚀 Day 17 of #100DaysOfCode
+Today I explored some powerful front-end features!

+✨ What I learnt:
+🔹 CSS Grid layout
+🔹 Smooth animations
+🔹 All about media queries & responsiveness

+📱 I put my knowledge into action by creating a responsive Pet Adoption Page 🐾 — designed to look great on any device!

+Check out my progress here 👇
+🔗 GitHub: [add your Day 17 repo link]